irismessage/sys2-coursework/answers.md

 ## Question 15
 The final step in the checksum algorithm is the bitwise NOT / one's-complement.
 Therefore, for a final result of 0xFFFF (1111111111111111), the value prior to the final step must be 0x0000.

-The value prior to the final step is calculated by the sum of all the other values in the header and data, as represent by 16-bit one's-complement binary.
+The value prior to the final step is calculated by the sum of all the other values in the header and data, as represented by 16-bit one's-complement binary.
 For the result of a one's-complement sum to be exactly zero (0x0000), the inputs must all be zero.
 This is not possible for a valid TCP packet since the data offset (tcp header size) must be between 5 and 15.

 Therefore, a correctly generated checksum of a valid TCP packet will never have a checksum of 0xFFFF.

 ## Question 16

-Note the question is slightly unclear, this also requires setting BUF_SIZE in udpRX.py to 9000.
+### Notes
 - wireguard windows loopback, udp.port == 8080
 - won't capture this for some reason?
 - solution: replace winpcap with npcap